MITLibraries/tacos/README.md

 `SCOUT_LOG_LEVEL`: defaults to INFO which is probably fine.
 Controls verboseness of Scout logs `SCOUT_NAME`: set a unique name per deployed tier to avoid confusion.

+`SENTRY_DSN`: The Sentry-provided key to enable exception logging.
+Sentry integration is skipped if not present.
+`SENTRY_ENV`: Sentry environment for the application.
+Defaults to 'unknown' if unset.

 ### Authentication

 #### Required in all environments